Get 80% off your plan for your first 3 months*

 Local bakery: "Fresh-baked bread made with organic, locally sourced ingredients, ready for pickup every morning."

-- Why it works: addresses the customer need for fresh, quality food and highlights what makes this bakery different (organic, local, convenient timing)
+Why it works: it addresses the customer need for fresh, quality food and highlights what makes this bakery different.
+Organic ingredients, local sourcing, and convenient timing all speak to specific customer priorities.

-Freelance bookkeeper: 'We handle your books so you can focus on running your business, with clear monthly reports and no surprises.'
+Freelance bookkeeper: "Your books handled with care so you can focus on running your business, with clear monthly reports and no surprises."

-- Why it works: speaks directly to the customer's pain point (time spent on admin) and promises a clear benefit (transparency and peace of mind)
+Why it works: it speaks directly to the customer's pain point of time spent on admin and promises a clear benefit.
+Transparency and peace of mind are tangible outcomes the customer can expect.

 Notice how each example is specific, customer-focused, and highlights a clear benefit.
 Use these as inspiration when crafting your own.